kjossendal/Docker-Node-Image-Manipulator/README.md

 ### Amazing Image Changer

- This command line app scans for images in ./in folder, and turns them into chalk-looking images in ./out folder, then exits.
+This command line app scans for images in ./in folder, and turns returns the manipulated images in ./out folder, then exits.

- It logs to two files in ./logs using Winston module

- It requires node v8.x

- The server need to have GraphicsMagick installed, so you might need to do something like installing with apt:
+the /in and /out file need to mounted as volumes, and can accept env vars so to run do something like this:

- `apt-get install -y graphicsmagick`

- index.js is the main entrypoint
+`docker build -t imager .`
+`docker run -v $(pwd)/in:/app/in -v $(pwd)/out:/app/out --env WIDTH=250 HEIGHT=250 imager`